raywo/MMM-GameOfLife/README.md

 ## Notes

-This module was inspired by a coding challenge on youtube.
+This module was inspired by a coding challenge on [YouTube](http://www.youtube.com/watch?v=FWSR_7kZuYg).
 At first I set out to improve the code given in this challenge.
 After it came to live on my computer I thought it would be nice if it ran on my Magic Mirror so I made this module.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/FWSR_7kZuYg/0.jpg)](http://www.youtube.com/watch?v=FWSR_7kZuYg "Coding Challenge #85: The Game of Life")